Bioconductor/bioconductor.org/content/news/bioc_3_19_release.md

 **ANNOTATION DATA:**

-No annotation packages were removed from this release (after being deprecated in Bioc 3.18).
+No annotation packages were removed from this release.

 One annotation package is deprecated in this release and will be removed in Bioc 3.20.